Vallow-Daybell murders: Lori Vallow Daybell

-Lori Norene Ryan Daybell, (Note: Daybell has been known by a variety of legal names, including Lori Norene Cox and Lori Norene Ryan.
+Lori Ryan Daybell, (Note: Daybell, born Lori Norene Cox, has been known by a variety of legal names.
 She is referred to as both Lori Norene Vallow and Lori Norene Daybell in court filings.
 She has commonly been referred to as Lori Vallow Daybell in the media during the investigation.
 Daybell's attorney submitted a court motion in March 2021 that her legal name is Lori Norene Ryan Vallow Daybell.
-Included in the motion was Lori and Chad Daybell's marriage certificate from Hawaii, which states her new legal name as Lori Ryan Daybell.) also referred to as Lori Vallow Daybell, was born Lori Norene Cox on June 26, 1973, in Loma Linda, California.
+Included in the motion was Lori and Chad Daybell's marriage certificate from Hawaii, which states her new legal name as Lori Ryan Daybell.) also referred to as Lori Vallow Daybell, was born Lori Cox on June 26, 1973, in Loma Linda, California.
 She grew up in a Mormon family.
 Her parents were tax protesters who adhered to sovereign citizen ideology and were in a conflict with the IRS for about two decades.
 In 1992, at the age of 19, Lori married her high school boyfriend, but the marriage ended in divorce shortly afterwards.
 In October 1995, Lori married again and had a son named Colby in 1996, before divorcing in 1998.
 She worked for some time as a hairdresser.
 In 2004, she was a contestant in both the Mrs. Texas beauty pageant and on the game show Wheel of Fortune.

 In 2001, Lori married Joseph Anthony Ryan Jr., who gave his name to Colby.
 The couple's daughter, Tylee, was born in 2002.
 Lori and Ryan divorced in 2005, subsequently engaging in a bitter custody battle during which she accused him of sexually assaulting both children.
 Ryan eventually lost equal custody.
 Lori's brother Alex Cox attacked Ryan in 2007, claiming he had been abusive to Lori and the children; Cox served ninety days in jail for the incident.
 In 2020, Colby claimed during an interview that as a child, he had been sexually abused by Ryan.

 In 2018, Ryan was found dead in his apartment from what was determined to be arteriosclerotic cardiovascular disease.
-After Lori's arrest in 2020, and after a recording surfaced in which she mentioned wanting to kill Ryan "like Nephi killed," police reviewed Ryan's death.
+After Lori's arrest in 2020, and after a recording surfaced in which she mentioned wanting to kill Ryan "like Nephi killed", police reviewed Ryan's death.
 Nothing was found to suspect foul play.

 In February 2006, Lori married Leland Charles Anthony Vallow, who commonly went by the name Charles.
 In 2013 the couple adopted Charles' grandnephew, Joshua Jaxon "J.J."
 Vallow, as the boy's birth parents were unable to care for him.
 Because of his biological parents' substance abuse, J.J. was born with drugs in his system and spent time in the neonatal intensive care unit.
 As a baby, he was taken care of for nearly a year by his grandparents, Kay (Charles' sister) and Larry Woodcock, before being adopted by Charles.
 J.J. was eventually diagnosed with autism.